 - Mood or mental changes (such as confusion or hallucinations)

 - Chest pain.

-A very serious allergic reaction is rare, but seek immediate medical attention if you develop any of the following:
+A severe allergic reaction is rare, but seek immediate medical attention if you develop any of the following:

 - Severe dizziness

 Combining this medication with some antidepressant medications could cause serotonin syndrome and be fatal.
 Symptoms of serotonin syndrome include: